vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

     Total Memory Usage = 3.15GB

-Since we are working locally, let's investigate the data in more detail and think of ways to handle memory usage efficiently in the following tasks.
+Since we are working locally, let's investigate the data in more detail and think of ways to handle memory usage efficiently.

 For example, we can take a look at a sample of our data by loading only the data from a single csv file.
 The self-explanatory keys (year-quarter) of our dictionary ```paths``` come in handy for such isolated data explorations.
 ```python